Generalized moduli of continuity under irregular or random deformations via multiscale analysis: Introduction

 In Section \ref{sec xpqr} we collect the main properties of these spaces, while in Section \ref{sec xopt} we focus on the space $\xopt$ of locally bounded functions, uniformly at the scale $r$, with $L^2$ decay.
-This choice should not be intended as a mere technical workaround: in Proposition \ref{maint xopt} we prove indeed that this class is the optimal choice when dealing with arbitrary bounded deformations, since for functions $f \in \xopt\cap C(\rd)$ we have the clear-cut characterization
+This choice should not be intended as a mere technical workaround: in Proposition \ref{maint xopt} we prove that this class is indeed the optimal choice when dealing with arbitrary bounded deformations, since for functions $f \in \xopt\cap C(\rd)$ we have the clear-cut characterization

-Moreover, the local control offered by $\xpqr$ can be effectively exploited to prove a crucial embedding, cf.\ Theorem \ref{thm rev hold}, which can be heuristically referred to as a reverse H\"older-type inequality for signals in $U_s$ - in the spirit of \cite[Lemma 2.2]{tao} - and can be regarded as a novel form of the already mentioned uncertainty principle.
+Moreover, the local control offered by $\xpqr$ can be effectively exploited to prove a crucial embedding, cf.\ Theorem \ref{thm rev hold}, which can be heuristically referred to as a reverse H\"older-type inequality for signals in $U_s$ in the spirit of \cite[Lemma 2.2]{tao}, which can be regarded as a novel form of the already mentioned uncertainty principle.
+Intuitively, if a function $f$ is localized in a low-frequency ball of radius $R^{-1}$ centered at the origin, then $f$ is approximately constant on balls of radius $R$.
+As a result, deliberately ignoring the effect of the tails, its $L^\infty$ norm on a ball of radius $r<R$ can be roughly bounded by the $L^2$ norm on the same ball (up to a factor $(R/r)^{d/2}$).
+Strictly speaking, amalgam spaces are needed to put these heuristic remarks on a rigorous ground, leading precisely to the reverse H\"older-type inequality stated in Theorem \ref{thm rev hold}.

-We adopted so far a deterministic model for the deformation - in fact, a ball in $L^\infty(\rd;\rd)$ - without any additional structure, and therefore we provided stability guarantees for the ``worst-case scenario".
+We adopted so far a deterministic model for the deformation, namely a ball in $L^\infty(\rd;\rd)$, without any additional structure, and therefore we provided stability guarantees in a worst-case scenario.
 In Section \ref{sec random} we assume instead that $\tau$ is a random field with identically distributed variables $|\tau(x)|$, $x\in\rd$.
 We accordingly study the issue of stability in mean, providing stochastic versions of the above results.
 For example, we prove that

 see Theorem \ref{teo random} for the precise statement in any dimension, and for similar results when $f$ belongs to limited-resolution spaces $U_s$ as above.
-Here we set $\mathbb{E}[|\tau|^d]$ for $\mathbb{E}[|\tau(x)|^d]$, the latter being in fact independent of $x$; we also emphasize that the field $\tau$ is no longer assumed to be bounded.
+Here we set $\mathbb{E}[|\tau|^d]$ for $\mathbb{E}[|\tau(x)|^d]$, the latter being in fact independent of $x$.
+We also emphasize that the field $\tau$ is no longer assumed to be bounded.

-To conclude, in Section \ref{sec sim} we briefly report on numerical evidences for scattering architectures in dimension $d=1$.
-We also suggest an empirical procedure aimed at the estimate of the scale parameter $s$ for certain toy signals.
-A more systematic experimental analysis of the problem is postponed to future work.